Log In NSPRA Membership

 By May 1, the EBSC chair shall report the results of its search to the NSPRA president and executive director.
 The official slate of candidates will be announced in the next issue of the association’s primary member publication (Member Memo) and be posted to the association website.

-Once you have determined your eligibility and made a decision to run for office, you must submit the following materials to the EBSC by the April 1 deadline:
+Once you have determined your eligibility and made a decision to run for office, you must submit the following materials by the April 1 deadline to the EBSC via email at info@nspra.org:

 Submit all materials: